BebeSparkelSparkel/hra/README.md

 #### Fourth (Operator Assignments) Line

 The line must contain the operator assignments:
-- `meta`: Required.
+- `meta`: Optional.
 The operator that indicates the line specifies a new file or directory is being defined.
-Must be assigned a value.
+Can be indicated without value if `redefine` is specified and assigned.
 - `comment`: Optional.
 The operator that indicates the line is a comment.
 Can be indicated without value if `redefine` is specified and assigned.
 - `redefine`: Optional.
 The operator that indicates the line specifies operator redefinitions.
 If indicated, must be assigned a value in this line but may be undefined in later redefinitions.
 - `escape`: Optional.
 The operator that allows the operators to begin the line in file data.
 Can be indicated without value if `redefine` is specified and assigned.